susji/lilmon/README.md

 Note that this invocation probably requires privileged execution.
 See the discussion regarding `sudo` and `doas`.
-This command also assumes that there is only one station or that the station of interested has index `0`.
+This command also assumes that there is only one station or that the station of interest has index `0`.

 ```
 metric=n_sta|hostapd clients|y_min=0|sudo /usr/sbin/hostapd_cli status|fgrep 'num_sta[0]'|cut -d '=' -f 2